brutaldamage/dual-attack/README.md

   `npm install`

   this should pull in capacitor (its an npm dependency of the project).

-* sync the latest web files to the android project
+ * sync the latest web files to the android/ios/web projects

-  `npx cap add android`

   `npx cap sync`

+### web app

+* run app in a web browser

+    `npm run start`

+### native app

-* open the gradle project in android studio (under the android folder)
+* open the native app project, either android or iOS if needed

+    `npx cap open android`
+    `npx cap open iOS`

 * run or debug to a device or emulator from android studio

+### do some stuff

+* write some code

+* create a pull request

+## publishing the app

+### mobile

+Coming soon.
+There isn't a build pipeline or anything setup yet.
+So using the app is local dev only.

+### web

+The web app is published using github pages in the `gh-pages` branch of this repository.
+The `www` folder needs to be published to the root of the `gh-pages` branch.

+`git subtree push --prefix www origin gh-pages`